idaholab/moose/modules/doc/content/finite_volumes.md

-# Finite Volumes in MOOSE
+# Finite Volume Design Decisions in MOOSE

 MOOSE has traditionally been a finite element (FE) framework.
 It is built on and takes heavy advantage of the libMesh FE library.
 Traditionally, the